Energy corrections due to the Non-commutative Phase-Space of the Charged Harmonic Oscillator in a constant magnetic field in 3D: Abstract

 \section{Abstract}

-In this paper, we study the effects of non-commutative quantum mechanics in three dimensions on the energy levels of a charged harmonic oscillator in the presence of a constant magnetic field in the $z$-direction.
+In this study, we investigate the effects of noncommutative Quantum Mechanics in three dimensions on the energy levels of a charged isotropic harmonic oscillator in the presence of a uniform magnetic field in the $z$-direction.
 The extension of this problem to three dimensions proves to be non-trivial.
-We obtain the first-order corrections to the energy-levels in closed form in the low energy limit of weak non-commutativity. \keywords{Non-commutative Quantum Mechanics, Non-commutative Phase space, 3D Harmonic Oscillator, constant magnetic field, Landau Levels}
+We obtain the first-order corrections to the energy-levels in closed form in the low energy limit of weak noncommutativity.
+The most important result we can note is that all energy corrections due to noncommutativity are negative and their magnitude increase with increasing Quantum numbers and magnetic field. \keywords{noncommutative Quantum Mechanics, noncommutative phase-space, 3D harmonic oscillator, uniform magnetic field, Landau Levels}